Fetch Oracle

 All data reported to Fetch Oracle is associated with a unique QueryId and a timestamp.

-When a user requests data using a tip and when a reporter submits data using submitValue, they have to input both the queryId and queryData.
+When a user requests data using a and when a reporter submits data using submitValue, they have to input both the queryId and queryData.

 The queryData tells reporters how to fulfill the data query, while also informing voters how to verify the data in a dispute.
 The queryId is defined as the keccak256 hash of the queryData field.